 Why treat hearing loss?

-According to the American Speech-Language-Hearing Association, hearing loss is the third most common chronic health condition facing adults today.
+According to the Centers for Disease Control and Prevention, hearing loss is the third most common chronic health condition facing adults today.
 Untreated hearing loss has been linked to a number of health problems, including cognitive decline, anxiety, depression, and increased risk of trips and falls.
 People with hearing loss often have difficulty following day-to-day conversations and may withdraw from activities and other things they enjoy.

 A study by the Better Hearing Institute found households with an employed individual who has untreated hearing loss make up to $12,000 less annually.
 Along with this fact, untreated hearing loss can even mean higher out of pocket medical costs for unrelated health problems.